In short – ’sobres’ is an extremely common Mexican slang word used to express contempt, agreement, and excitement (yes, it really runs the gamut!).

 ‘Andar sobres’ meaning

-‘Andar sobres’ means that you´re intent on doing something and don´t have any intention of stopping.
+‘Andar sobres’ means that you’re intent on doing something and nothing’s gonna get in your way!

 It can often be translated as ‘to be after someone / something’.